ben-khong/Monkey-Language-Interpreter/README.md

 ## How It Works

 ### Lexer
-The lexer reads raw source text character by character and emits a flat stream of tokens (Ex, `IDENT`, `INT`, `PLUS`, `Let`).
+The lexer reads raw source text character by character and emits a flat stream of tokens (ex, `IDENT`, `INT`, `PLUS`, `Let`).
 It strips whitespace and flags illegal characters so errors surface early.

 ### Parser
 The parser consumes the token stream and builds an **Abstract Syntax Tree (AST)** - a tree of nodes representing the program's structure.
 Expressions are parsed using a **Pratt parser** (top-down operator precedence), which handles precedence and associativity cleanly without a grammar table.